gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 	drwxr-xr-x   4 gshipley  staff   136 Jan 21 13:48 php

-###**.git directory**
+###***.git/* directory**

-If you are not familiar with the Git revision control system, this is where information about the git repositories that you will be interacting with is stored.
-For instance, to list all of the repositories that you are currently setup to use for this project, issue the following command:
+If you are not familiar with the Git revision control system, the *.git/* directory is where information about the Git repositories that you will be interacting with is stored.
+For instance, to list all of the repositories that you are currently set up to use for this project, issue the following command:

-	$ cat .git/config
+	cat .git/config

 You should see the following information, which specifies the URL for our repository that is hosted on the OpenShift Enterprise node host: